mcoria/chesstango/README.md

 - [AbstractCardinalMoveGenerator](src/main/java/chess/pseudomovesgenerators/AbstractCardinalMoveGenerator.java) class.
 - [AbstractJumpMoveGenerator](src/main/java/chess/pseudomovesgenerators/AbstractJumpMoveGenerator.java) class.

-Command pattern in combination with Visitor pattern can be found at moveexecutors package.
+Command pattern in combination with Visitor pattern can be found at chess.moves package.
 Interface Move define DO and UNDO operations, subclasses in this package implement them.

 Strategy pattern is implemented at movegenerators package.
 MoveGenerator interface declares the interface, all the classes in this package implements the interface (with the exception of PeonPasanteMoveGenerator).